 Inmates are supposed to be permitted to follow an administrative grievance process in situations such as this one to redress the situation.
 If the facility in which the inmate is confined has such a grievance process, failure to follow it usually means that the inmate may not bring a lawsuit to...Read more »

 You should consult with a local attorney or with your state labor department.
 Depending on the circumstances employers can be required to compensate employees for the time "donning" and "doffing" certain articles.
-Upon consulting privately with an attorney you will have the chance to provide...Read more »
+Upon consulting privately with an attorney you will have the...Read more »

 I was found to not be eligible for the unemployment benefits.
 I appealed the decision and I lost so I immediately repaid the amount I was given.
 During the appeals process the state charged me interested on what I owed.
 At the time I was appealing the decision was living in another state (MO) and...
 Read more »